overfullstack/overfullstack.github.io/src/pages/articles/2020-03-06---top-with-ad-hoc-polymorphism/index.md

 ### Templates using Typeclasses

 - Now we can weave our business-logic into generic templates depending on the generic operations of the typeclass `Repo<F>`.
 - Templates are generic functions and they depend on Typeclasses.
-This dependency can be achieved by passing typeclass as a function argument or declaring the template functions as extensions [11] to a typeclass.
+This dependency can be achieved by passing typeclass as a function argument or declaring the template functions as extensions to a typeclass.
 I used the latter in my POC - [Ref](https://github.com/overfullstack/ad-hoc-poly/blob/8a3aeb5c0f3137f74ac9b22ee128e45075e9f50d/validation-fx/src/main/kotlin/com/validation/rules/UserRules.kt)
 - Typeclass is the bridge between services and templates.
 Services supply a concrete implementation of the typeclass, essentially filling in the blanks for the templates - [WebMVC Ref](https://github.com/overfullstack/ad-hoc-poly/blob/72f6e6c0ba6e64ca3327c2ef64e4406884404eca/kofu-mvc-validation/src/main/kotlin/com/sample/Configurations.kt#L36-L43) and [WebFlux Ref](https://github.com/overfullstack/ad-hoc-poly/blob/72f6e6c0ba6e64ca3327c2ef64e4406884404eca/kofu-reactive-validation/src/main/kotlin/com/sample/Configurations.kt#L27-L34).
-- These templates work as shared logic, and the services can use those concrete instances to consume all these templates for free! - [WebMVC Ref](https://github.com/overfullstack/ad-hoc-poly/blob/72f6e6c0ba6e64ca3327c2ef64e4406884404eca/kofu-mvc-validation/src/main/kotlin/com/sample/HandlersX.kt#L22-L30) and [WebFlux Ref](https://github.com/overfullstack/ad-hoc-poly/blob/72f6e6c0ba6e64ca3327c2ef64e4406884404eca/kofu-reactive-validation/src/main/kotlin/com/sample/HandlersX.kt#L20-L27).
+- These templates work as shared logic, and the services can use those concrete instances to consume all these templates. - [WebMVC Ref](https://github.com/overfullstack/ad-hoc-poly/blob/72f6e6c0ba6e64ca3327c2ef64e4406884404eca/kofu-mvc-validation/src/main/kotlin/com/sample/HandlersX.kt#L22-L30) and [WebFlux Ref](https://github.com/overfullstack/ad-hoc-poly/blob/72f6e6c0ba6e64ca3327c2ef64e4406884404eca/kofu-reactive-validation/src/main/kotlin/com/sample/HandlersX.kt#L20-L27).
+- That means your service borrowed all those well-tested small and large features for *free* with minor efforts!
 - Moreover, the typeclass is entirely extensible to support more operations, in turn, to extend our template base.

 ## Outcomes and Conclusions